Code-Institute-Submissions/user-centric-frontend-2/README.md

 2.	**As a First Time Visitor, I want the navigation on the site to be easy to use so I can find the content I am looking for.**

     - The website has a navigation bar at the top in every page clearly visible with links describing which page they lead to so that the user never feels lost.
-On some phones, the navigation button is not clear in contrast to the hero-image, so to fix that a background color to the button is added, same with the navigation links, a text-shadow is put to make them more clear.
+On some phones, the navigation button is not clear in contrast to the hero-image.
+To fix that, a background color to the button is added, same with the navigation links, a text-shadow is put to make them more clear.

     - After scrolling down to the bottom of the Start page, after the 4 pages, there is a link that redirects the user to the first page, so that the user smoothly can get back to where they started.